stijn-dejongh/lovecraft_public_domain/manuscript/shunned_house.md

 strange dreams which our situation prompted, betrayed considerable agitation, and seemed not at all characteristic of him.
 His habitual expression was one of kindly and well-bred calm, whereas now a variety of emotions seemed struggling within him.
 I think, on the whole, that it was this variety which chiefly disturbed me.
 My uncle, as he gasped and tossed in increasing perturbation and with eyes that had now started open, seemed not one but many men, and suggested a curious quality of alienage from himself.

 All at once he commenced to mutter, and I did not like the look of his mouth and teeth as he spoke.
 The words were at first indistinguishable, and then--with a tremendous start--I recognised something about them which filled me with icy fear till I recalled the breadth of my uncle's education and the interminable translations he had made from anthropological and antiquarian articles in the Revue des Deux Mondes.
 For the venerable Elihu Whipple was muttering in French, and the few phrases I could distinguish seemed connected with the darkest myths he had ever adapted from the famous Paris magazine.

 Suddenly a perspiration broke out on the sleeper's forehead, and he leaped abruptly up, half awake.
-The jumble of French changed to a cry in English, and the hoarse voice shouted excitedly, "My breath, my breath! " Then the awakening became complete, and with a subsidence of facial expression to the normal state my uncle seized my hand and began to relate a dream whose nucleus of significance I could only surmise with a kind of awe.
+The jumble of French changed to a cry in English, and the hoarse voice shouted excitedly, _"My breath, my breath!"_ Then the awakening became complete, and with a subsidence of facial expression to the normal state my uncle seized my hand and began to relate a dream whose nucleus of significance I could only surmise with a kind of awe.

 He had, he said, floated off from a very ordinary series of dream-pictures into a scene whose strangeness was related to nothing he had ever read.
 It was of this world, and yet not of it--a shadowy geometrical confusion in which could be seen elements of familiar things in most unfamiliar and perturbing combinations.
 There was a suggestion of queerly disordered pictures superimposed one upon another; an arrangement in which the essentials of time as well as of space seemed dissolved and mixed in the most illogical fashion.
 In this kaleidoscopic vortex of phantasmal images were occasional snapshots, if one might use the term, of singular clearness but unaccountable heterogeneity.

 Once my uncle thought he lay in a carelessly dug open pit, with a crowd of angry faces framed by straggling locks and three-cornered hats frowning down on him.
 Again he seemed to be in the interior of a house--an old house, apparently--but the details and inhabitants were constantly changing, and he could never be certain of the faces or the